nnaatti/Project-Management-Portfolio/README.md

 - `index.html` – main page markup with hero, about, services, projects, and contact sections
 - `styles.css` – site styles including responsive layout and navigation
-- `script.js` – navigation toggle logic and scroll-triggered animations
+- `script.js` – navigation toggle logic, scroll-triggered animations, and email handler for the contact form

 ## Deploying to GitHub Pages